EPDCenter/linux_epd_androidbuild/README.md

 ||DEV

--If you have rockchip, you can download the tools for you gadget.
+-If you have rockchip, you can download the tools and configure your system for your gadget.

 $./install_DEVRK.sh rockchip